-Daniel Phillips III, PhD, Program Coordinator T. D. Everett Building - Room 3 (270) 384-8231 phillipsd@lindsey.edu
+Daniel Phillips III, PhD, Program Coordinator T.D. and Rowena Everett Center - Room 3 (270) 384-8231 phillipsd@lindsey.edu

-Faculty: Mike Giordano, JD; Daniel Phillips III, PhD
+Full-time Program faculty: Mike Giordano, JD; Daniel Phillips III, PhD

 The Criminal Justice program provides a Bachelor of Arts degree in Criminal Justice as well as an Associate of Arts and a minor in Criminal Justice.
 The program is designed to prepare graduates for careers in the three main substantive areas of criminal justice: policing, courts, and corrections.
 The program is also appropriate for students who plan to attend graduate schools in criminal justice or law.